krdurrett/Rock-Paper-Scissors/README.md

 ## Future Additions

- - Add login-in page.
- - Create an 'All-recipe' page where user can view all available recipes sorted by type, and be able to add/edit/delete those recipes.
- - Utilize local storage, so that the user’s favorite recipes will persist on page reload.
+ - Create a button to clear the wins.
+ - Create more interactive buttons, and animated display.
+ - Create sounds to alert you of game play.

 ## Wins

-- Learned how to utilize CSS to create styling on a page, particularly flexbox.
-- Learned how to structure a page using HTML.
-- Expanded knowledge of inner workings of the DOM by manipulating HTML and CSS elements using Javascript.
-- Ability to continue working past my expected CYOA extensions.
-- Created methods for user interaction and customization.
+- Utilized localStorage to save wins at the appropriate time and have them displayed at the appropriate interval.
+- Learning to create more clean HTML and CSS code for page styling.
+- Delved more in to the separation of the Data Model (the Game and the Players) from DOM manipulation.
+- Created the game in less time than I had originally budgeted.